California wildfires claim more lives; crews make progress

 After days of fortifying the areas around Redding, fire crews were increasingly confident that the city would escape further damage.
 The fire had not grown inside the city limits since Saturday, Gouvea said.

-Some of the 38,000 people forced to evacuate said they were frustrated because they didn't know whether their homes were standing or were destroyed.
-Authorities had not reopened any evacuated neighborhoods where fires raged due to safety and ongoing investigations and urged people to be patient, saying they would soon let residents back.
+Some evacuees were frustrated because they didn't know whether their homes were still standing.
+Some evacuated neighborhoods were reopened Monday but many remained closed as firefighters mopped up.

-Fed up, on Sunday morning Tim Bollman hiked 4 miles (6 kilometers) on trails up steep terrain to check on the Redding home he built for his wife and two sons 13 years ago.
+Fed up, Tim Bollman hiked 4 miles (6 kilometers) Sunday to check on the Redding home he built for his wife and two sons 13 years ago.
 He found rubble.

 "There's not even anything to pick up," he said.
 "It's completely gone."

-Keswick, a mountain town of about 450 people, was reduced to an ashy moonscape of blackened trees and smoldering rubble.
+Keswick, a mountain town of about 450 people, was reduced to an ashy moonscape of blackened trees and smoldering ruins.

-The terrain surrounding nearby Whiskeytown Lake - usually filled in July with vacationers swimming in the clear water - was burned, burning or seemingly about to burn Sunday.
-A heavy haze hung low over the water, where some of the docked boats had melted.
-Firefighters and utility repair crews drove up and down the once-scenic highway, while California Department of Transportation water trucks sprayed roadsides in hopes of preventing potential wildfires from burning across the road, which can cost several million dollars to repair.

-The fatalities included two firefighters and a woman and her two great-grandchildren.

-Meanwhile officials said a second firefighter died fighting a huge blaze to the south near Yosemite National Park.
-Brian Hughes, 33, was struck by a tree and killed while working as part of a crew removing brush and other fuel near the so-called Ferguson Fire's front lines, national parks officials said.
+Meanwhile, officials said a second firefighter died fighting a huge blaze to the south near Yosemite National Park.
+Brian Hughes, 33, was struck by a tree while removing brush and other fuel near the so-called Ferguson Fire's front lines, officials said.

 Originally from Hawaii, Hughes had been with California's Arrowhead Interagency Hotshots for four years and reached the rank of captain.
 Earlier this month, firefighter Braden Varney was killed when the bulldozer he was operating overturned while he was fighting the flames near the national park.
-At least seven other firefighters have been injured since that blaze broke out July 13.

-Some evacuations were lifted but officials said Yosemite Valley, the heart of tourism in the park, will remain closed until Aug.
+Yosemite Valley, the heart of tourism in the park, will remain closed until Aug.
 3.

-A big fire continued to burn in the San Jacinto Mountains east of Los Angeles near Palm Springs, but officials lifted evacuation orders for several communities after reporting significant progress by firefighters.

 ----------